bjsi/incremental-writing/README.md

-# Obsidian Incremental Writing Plugin
+# Incremental Writing Plugin for Obsidian

 This plugin allows you to do [incremental writing](https://supermemo.guru/wiki/Incremental_writing) in Obsidian.
-In incremental writing you add notes and blocks to prioritised queues to be reviewed incrementally over time.
+In incremental writing you add notes and blocks from your Obsidian vault to prioritised queues to be reviewed incrementally over time.

-To learn more about the ideas behind incremental writing, check out [this video I made](https://youtu.be/LLS_8Y744lk).

-To learn the basic features of the Obsidian incremental writing plugin, check out the [getting started video](https://youtu.be/bFF3umvXydQ).

-To learn about the more advanced features like using multiple queues, check out [this video](https://youtu.be/onvKkHQfOzU).
+If you are interested in learning more about this plugin and incremental writing in general, here are some resources you may find useful:

+- (Video) [What is Incremental Writing?
+(Obsidian and SuperMemo)](https://youtu.be/LLS_8Y744lk): A video I made to introduce the concept of incremental writing with examples in Obsidian and SuperMemo.
+- (Article) [Incremental Writing: A Summary](https://www.experimental-learning.com/SimpleGuru/IncrementalWriting.md): An article version of the above video.
+- (Video) [Obsidian Incremental Writing Plugin: Getting Started](https://youtu.be/bFF3umvXydQ): A video I made to explain the basic features of this plugin.
+- (Video) [Obsidian Incremental Writing Plugin: Advanced Stuff](https://youtu.be/onvKkHQfOzU): A video I made to explain some of the advanced features

+Also, if you find incremental writing useful, you should definitely check out [incremental reading](https://www.experimental-learning.com/en/SimpleGuru/IncrementalReading)!

 ### Support